-Join Aaron F. Ross for an in-depth discussion in this video Prerequisites, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Prerequisites, part of Maya Dynamics: Creating Simulations (2012).

 Before we launch into Maya Dynamics, there are just a couple of prerequisites I…need to mention in order to get you started.…First of all, this is an intermediate level course, meaning that you're assumed…to have some experience with Maya already.…In other words, you should be able to navigate the program, build objects and animate them.…Second of all, you should have a pretty fast computer.…Dynamics Simulations can take quite a while to calculate and if you've got a slow…computer it really is not going to be much fun to work with.…